shadetree01010100/RESTberryPi/README.md

 ## API Usage

 Resources are organized following the pattern `/resource/instance/method`, and are not case-sensitive.
-Top-level `GET` requests (`http://<host>:<port>`) return a JSON representation of 17 GPIO pins that are available for general use.
+Top-level `GET` requests (`http://<host>:<port>`) return a JSON representation of the available IO, including the 17 GPIO pins that are available for general use.
 For example:

 ```
 curl raspberrypi.local:31415